 - Kinetix Blades pull ingredients downwards while whipping and aerating them for thorough processing.

 - A durable, shatterproof jug that's been made to last, even after hundreds of dishwashing cycles.

 - A sleek, stainless steel design easily blends into any kitchen decor.

 What is the difference between a blender and a food processor?

-Blenders and food processors have a lot of similarities but they are not, in fact, the same type of appliance.
-Blenders are far more suited to liquids, and are stronger than food processors when it comes to making smoothies or sorbets.
-Food processors are generally stronger, with more capacity to work with vegetables, fruits and solid foods.
-Having said that, blenders nowadays can be strong enough to achieve both, and in some cases have additional accessories designed for that purpose (such as additional blades).
+Blenders and food processors have a lot of similarities but they aren't the same type of appliance.
+Blenders are far more suited to liquids and creating smoothies or sorbets.
+Food processors, meanwhile, have a better capacity for working with vegetables, fruits and solid foods.
+Having said that, blenders nowadays can be strong enough to achieve both and in some cases have additional accessories designed for that purpose (such as additional blades).

-- Warranties: Warranties are easily overlooked until the moment you really need it.
-Purchasing a reputable food processor from a respected Australian retailer will ensure your consumer rights are protected, and you will be able to repair or replace your purchase if there is a problem.
+- Warranties.
+Warranties are easily overlooked until the moment you really need them.
+Warranties will ensure your consumer rights are protected and will allow you to repair or replace your purchase if a fault arrises.

-- Controls: The majority food processors have three controls: on, off and pulse.
-For most people this will be more than sufficient, but if you’re really active in the kitchen and want numerous functions, look out for a model than allows you to choose from multiple speeds.
-This might be helpful for people who bake a lot and need noticeable speed variation between whisking and folding.
+- Controls.
+For many people, basic functions such as blend and pulse are sufficient for their blending needs.
+If you like to have a little more control in the kitchen though, look out for a model that allows you to choose from multiple speeds and/or settings.
+This may be helpful for people who bake a lot and need noticeable speed variation between whisking and folding.

 Main image: Getty